carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ### Normalization

 Image RGB values are between 0 and 255.
 As input for neural networks, it is better to have small input values.
-The process of converting the RGB values to be between 0 and 1 is called normalization.
+The process of converting the RGB values to be between 0 and 1 is called **normalization**.

 Before we can normalize our image values we must convert the image to an numpy array.